Spectral theory for self-adjoint Dirac operators with periodic potentials and inverse scattering transform for the defocusing nonlinear Schroedinger equation with periodic boundary conditions: Concluding remarks

-\textbf{Acknowledgment.} We thank Marco Bertola, Dionyssis Mantzavinos, Ken McLaughlin, Jeffrey Oregero, Barbara Prinari and Alex Tovbis for many insightful conversations on topics related to the present work.
-This work work was partially supported by the National Science Foundation under grant number DMS-2009487.
+\textbf{Acknowledgment.} We thank Marco Bertola, Dionyssis Mantzavinos, Ken McLaughlin, Jeffrey Ore\-gero and Barbara Prinari for many insightful conversations on topics related to the present work.
+We especially thank Alexander Tovbis and Zachery Wolski for their careful review of the manuscript and their constructive feedback.
+This work was partially supported by the National Science Foundation under grant number DMS-2009487.